biorobotics/Medical-DVRK-AR/README.md

 1. in the "data" folder in github, download "downPCL.npy" in the same folder with the python code in 2.
 2. Run "python Modeling/liverGrid.py"
 3. Add the "Pointcloud2" topic by the name "liverGrid".
+4. Check the folder of the python code, 'disorder_liverGrid.npy' should be generated
-4. See more parameter in the python file
+5. See more parameter in the python file